jfree/orson-charts/README.md

 - made projection distance configurable in the chart viewer;
 - optimized rendering code to reduce memory usage;
 - added series accessors for XYZSeriesCollection;
-- added yDimensionOverride attribute for CategoryPlot3D;
+- added 'yDimensionOverride' attribute for CategoryPlot3D;
 - put in place localisation mechanism, and added German and Italian localisations;
 - fixed issue with StackedBarRenderer and negative values;
 - various other bug fixes.